walmik/blog/_posts/2014-04-26-understanding-javascript-closures-through-the-context-of-indian-classical-music-and-modern-art.markdown

 ---
 layout: post
-title:  "Understanding JavaScript closures through the context of Indian classical music and modern art"
+title:  Understanding JavaScript closures through the context of Indian classical music and modern art
 date:   2014-04-26 00:00:00 -0800
+excerpt: As of EcmaScript 5, closures, along with functions, are at the heart of creating modules in JavaScript.
+While understanding closures can take some time initially, the effort invested yields great results on the dawn of understanding of what closures are.
 ---
 > One good thing about music, when it hits you, you feel no pain. - Bob Marley